roerohan/blog/content/blog/the-setup-that-keeps-me-sane-as-a-developer/index.md

 ![meme](./meme.png)

 I have a borderline obsession with good dev setups.
 The right tools don’t just make me faster, they keep me from slowly losing my mind.
-This post is mainly for my future self - so I don’t have to piece everything back together when I inevitably break something - but also for anyone who wants a efficient, low-effort setup.
+This post is mainly for my future self - so I don’t have to piece everything back together when I inevitably break something - but also for anyone who wants an efficient, low-effort setup.

 I think my setup is pretty cool (biased opinion, of course), after doom-scrolling GitHub repos I've finally found a set of tools that make me feel at home.
 Coming from years of using Linux, where I had complete control over everything, switching to macOS was a bit of an adjustment.
 I had to find the right tools and workflows to make macOS feel like home, and this post is a deep dive into exactly that.